jenkinsci/git-changelog-plugin/README.md

 Jenkins plugin to extract a changelog out of commit messages between two GIT revisions.
 This changelog can be postprocessed and converted to either an human readable git changelog listing all commits, or a JIRA filter URL.
-It implements basically the features of [git-changelog](https://github.com/paulwellnerbou/git-changelog).
+It implements basically the features of [git-changelog](https://github.com/paulwellnerbou/git-changelog) and [git-changelog-lib](https://github.com/tomasbjerre/git-changelog-lib).

 ## Usage